Francommit/win10_config/README.md

 ## Steps

+NEW WIP STEPS:
 1. Download all files as a zip and extract
-2. Run the first script in Powershell as an Administrator, then close the Powershell session.
+2. Run the first script in Powershell as an Administrator
+3. Come back in 30 minutes.
+Windows 10 should be configured and ready to go.

+Old Steps:
+1. Download all files as a zip and extract
+3. Set "Set-ExecutionPolicy -ExecutionPolicy Bypass -Force" in Powershell as Admin & install chocolatey
-3. Run through each script in Powershell as an Administrator, after your PC restarts run the next script.
+2. Run through each scripts (2,3 then 4) in Powershell as an Administrator, after your PC restarts run the next script.
-4. After running script four the process is complete.
+3. After running script four the process is complete.
 Windows 10 should be configured and ready to go.

 ## TO-DO